How football brought joy to grief-stricken Nice

 - City and football club united in the aftermath

-(CNN)As he recalls the events of July 14, 2016, Frederic Colombo's voice begins to crack.
+(CNN)As he recalls the events of July 14, 2016, Frédéric Colombo's voice begins to crack.
 His eyes start to well up.
 He's remembering the day his city's heart was broken.

 That was the day, on a picturesque summer evening in Nice on the French Riviera, a scene of joy and revelry turned into one of unimaginable horrors.

-While much of the city was celebrating Bastille Day -- France's national holiday -- a terrorist climbed into a 19-tonne trick and began hurtling down the Promenade des Anglais, Nice's most famous and popular street.
+While much of the city was celebrating Bastille Day -- France's national holiday -- a terrorist climbed into a 19-tonne truck and began hurtling down the Promenade des Anglais, Nice's most famous and popular street.

 "The attack was absolutely terrible," Nice resident Colombo tells CNN Sport.
 "It was like being hit in your very heart -- at home.
 It's like you've been hit in the heart of the city -- it was the heart of the city."